 Dr Tom Richardson (CEO) Professor Warren McNabb (Research Director) Dr Greg Murison (Partnership & Programme Director) Andrew McSweeney (Shared Services Director) David Godwin (Business Performance & Finance Director)

 Tom has been Chief Executive of AgResearch since September 2010, and has worked in New Zealand science for more than 20 years.
+Prior to joining AgResearch, he spent 17 years with the New Zealand Forestry Research Institute (Scion), as a practising scientist, science manager, and five years as Chief Executive.

 Professor Warren McNabb was appointed Research Director for AgResearch in June 2011.
 Warren is an Adjunct Professor in the Riddet Institute, Massey University and is a Fellow of the New Zealand Institute of Agricultural and Horticultural Sciences.